In 2 states, 1 in 20 residents missed during US head count

 In Florida, and Texas, undercounts appear to have cost them congressional seats too.

 On the flip side, residents in eight states were overcounted during the once-a-decade head count that is used to allocate political power and federal funding.
-In Minnesota and Rhode Island, overcounts appear to have saved them from losing congressional seats.
+In Minnesota and Rhode Island, overcounts appear to have helped save them from losing congressional seats.

 In the remaining 36 states and the District of Columbia, the overcounts and undercounts were not statistically significant.
 Undercounts signal people were missed.
 Overcounts suggest they were counted more than once, as for example, children of divorced parents who share custody or people with vacation homes.